tomfun/debugInfo/README.md

 ![Image of output](https://github.com/tomfun/debugInfo/blob/master/docs/imgs/80fb3b2a91.jpg)

 In this example I use this configuration for module:
-"Include output force, if get this param" seted to "?showInfog" in admin section
+"Force Include output, if get this param" seted to "?showInfog" in admin section

 #### var_dump ####